Bvisi0n/Bvisi0n/README.md

 ---

 Thanks for visiting my corner of GitHub!
-You may now resume scrolling the void.
+You may now resume scrolling the void — but remember: **real devs swing through branches, not burn them.**